Discovering and understanding Pope Benedict the XIV’s treatise on the gift of tongues.

 This official Catholic document on tongues is a very big surprise because it has never been noted in the tongues discussion before.
 This text was accidentally found while trying to find source works for Anthony of Padua.
 Pope Benedict XIV’s coverage shows he was one very intelligent person.

-Xenoglossia, or in long form, the miraculous and instantaneous speaking in a foreign language not known beforehand, was my assumption with Benedict’s work and the documented Medieval tongues-speaking Saints.
-Benedict initially seemed to fit in with the xenoglossia paradigm.
-However, he switches positions after quoting Thomas Aquinas.
+Xenoglossia, or in long form, the miraculous and instantaneous speaking in a foreign language not known beforehand, covers the majority of Benedict’s citations of Medieval tongues-speaking Saints.
+However, he waffles a few times between a miracle of speaking or one of hearing.
+He also structures his arguments from the thirteenth-century theologian-philosopher Thomas Aquinas.
 Aquinas was pivotal in addressing the tongues debate that continued in the Latin Church for over a millennium.

 Aquinas liked to use logical arguments that reasoned for and against the tongues as either a miracle of hearing or speech and only later does he confide which side he takes.
 After he narrated both arguments, he concluded that it was a miracle of speaking.
 This seemed to be a clear point but one which Benedict ignores.